A fugue is a contrapuntal composition for a number of separate parts or voices.

 After the Exposition there comes an Episode.

-This is a connecting passage of music and is usually made up of a development of the music that has already been heard in the Exposition.
+An episode is a connecting passage of music in a fugue and is usually made up of a development of the music that has already been heard in the Exposition.

 Other Features of Fugues